 - Overdose – Drug overdoses are now the #1 cause of accidental deaths in the United States.
 In 2014, 47,055 people died because of drug overdoses – an all-time high.

 - Sexually-Transmitted Diseases – One study of juveniles undergoing criminal justice intake processing – a group where drug use was prevalent – found that 19% of females and 11% of males had gonorrhea, chlamydia, or both.

 - Shortened lifespan – Alcoholism reduces lifespans by an average of seven-and-a-half years

 - Wernicke-Korsakoff syndrome – 20% of sufferers die, and 75% are left with permanent brain damage

 In addition, alcohol is associated with an elevated risk of many kinds of cancer.
 In fact, 1 out of every 30 cancer deaths in the United States is attributable to alcohol.
 That works out to 19,500 lost lives annually.

 - Even taking just one drink per day can increase a woman’s risk of breast cancer by 13%.

 - People who drink AND smoke are 35 times more likely to develop mouth, tracheal, or esophageal cancer.

-- One or more alcoholic drinks per day leads to a 70% increased risk of colon cancer.
+- One or more alcoholic drinks per day lead to a 70% increased risk of colon cancer.

-- Three or more drinks of “hard liquor” per day increases the risk of dying from pancreatic cancer by 36%.
+- Three or more drinks of “hard liquor” per day increase the risk of dying from pancreatic cancer by 36%.